 Màiri tours regularly throughout the UK, Europe and in North America.
 Recent highlights include performances at major festivals and events including the Cambridge Folk Festival (UK), Fairport's Cropredy Convention, Hillside Festival (Canada), WGBH's St Patrick's Day Celtic Sojourn, Glasgow's Celtic Connections, and Encuentro Internacional Maestros Del Arpa, Bogota.

 Màiri can currently be heard regularly in duo with fiddler Jenna Moynihan, progressive-folk group Aerialists, the Brìghde Chaimbeul Trio, and with legendary violinist Darol Anger & The Furies.
-She is featured in Series 2 of Julie Fowlis and Muireann NicAmhlaoibh's BBC Alba/TG4 television show, Port.
+In 2018 she joined the faculty of the String Department at Berklee College of Music.

 Màiri was twice-nominated for the BBC Radio 2 Young Folk Award, finalist in the BBC Young Traditional & Jazz Musicians of the Year and twice participated in Savannah Music Festival's prestigious Acoustic Music Seminar.
 She is a graduate of the Berklee College of Music, where she attended with full-scholarship, and was awarded the prestigious American Roots Award.

 weekly private instruction and ensemble classes at berklee college of music